ruaue/alpine-cloud-images/README.md

-  --custom DIR [DIR ...]  overlay custom directory in work environment --skip KEY [KEY ...]    skip variants with dimension key(s) --only KEY [KEY ...]    only variants with dimension key(s) --revise                remove existing local/uploaded/imported images if
-                          un-published/released, or bump revision and rebuild --use-broker            use the identity broker to get credentials --no-color              turn off Packer color output --parallel N            build N images in parallel
+  --custom DIR [DIR ...]  overlay custom directory in work environment --skip KEY [KEY ...]    skip variants with dimension key(s) --only KEY [KEY ...]    only variants with dimension key(s) --revise                bump revision and rebuild if published or released --use-broker            use the identity broker to get credentials --no-color              turn off Packer color output --parallel N            build N images in parallel